cbmr-data/cbmr-data.github.io/esrum/source/usage/modules.rst

-If the software you need is not available as a module, or if the specific version you need is not available as a module, then you you can request it through KU-IT as described below.
+If the software you need is not available as a module, or if the specific version you need is not available as a module, then you you can request it through UCPH-IT as described below.
 You are also welcome to :ref:`p_contact` us if you need help determining the exact software and/or versions you need to request, or if you have other questions.

 To request software,

 #.
-Login to the KU `IT Serviceportal`_.
+Login to the UCPH `IT Serviceportal`_.
 #.
 Click the ``Create Ticket`` / ``Opret Sag`` button.
 #.
 Tick/select the ``Research IT`` / ``Forsknings IT`` category in the
    category/filters list on the left side of the screen.